MikhilMC/RestaurantAppAdmin/README.md

 - [ ] Get the details of today's sale report.

-- [ ] Get notification when each order is placed
+- [ ] Get notification when each order is placed.

+- [ ] Implement image uploading to server using GridFS